 Keep in mind that different audiences may require different pitches.
-Before you create a pitch, it is important to understand who your audience is.
+Before you create a recruiting sales pitch, it is important to understand who your audience is.
 This exhaustive guide to business development for recruiting agencies will help you identify the steps you should take.
-You’re more likely to succeed if your elevator speech is targeted to a specific audience.
+You’re more likely to succeed if your elevator speech is targeted at a specific audience.
 Think of who you’re communicating to, consider some variations, and tweak your pitch accordingly.

 Ask a Question to Start a Discussion

 After you’ve given your short pitch with an overview of who you are and what you do, look to engage your listener.
 Prepare a series of open-ended questions that will keep the conversation going and prompt them to talk about their role in their business.

 Make a request

 End the interaction by making a specific request.
 Do you want that person’s business card or contact details or 15 minutes of their time?
 Is your goal to schedule a meeting with him/her?
 Do you want to ask for a referral?
 These goals are the reason that you are creating your pitch so it is crucial to you end with this step.